 Contextualization of Hadith in Sports Education

 Hadith is one of the important sources of Islamic teachings, besides the Qur'an.
-The term Hadith originates from the Arabic word "حديث" (hadiith), which literally means "speech" or "narrative."
 In the context of Islam, Hadith refers to all the sayings, actions, and approvals of the Prophet Muhammad SAW.
 Hadith holds an important position in Islam as the second source of law after the Qur'an.
 Together, these two sources, referred to as the "primary sources of teachings," provide guidelines for the lives of Muslims.
-Hadith plays a crucial role in the development of fiqh (Islamic jurisprudence).
-Fiqh relies on Hadith to provide further guidance and explanation on worship practices, ethical norms, and Islamic laws.
-The process of ijtihad (the effort of interpretation and legal reasoning) by scholars plays a role in the development of religious thought based on Hadith.
-Ijtihad allows for the adaptation of Islamic law to the needs and contexts of the times.

 Contextualization of Hadith refers to the effort to place Hadiths (the sayings, actions, or approvals of the Prophet Muhammad) in their appropriate historical, social, cultural, and situational contexts.
 This concept aligns with the term re-actualization, which means bringing something, whether a thought or otherwise, into the current context.
 The purpose of contextualizing Hadith is to understand and interpret them more accurately, considering the environmental factors and specific conditions in which the Hadith emerged.